metachaos-systems/graphene_client_ex/README.md

       url: "GRAPHENE_URL"
 ```

-The most imporant module function is `Steemex.call`.
+The main module function is `Graphene.call`.
 It will block the calling process and return a success tuple with a "result" data from the JSONRPC call response.
 JSONRPC call ids are handled automatically.